Name: Danielle Simonelli (@dmsimone99)

 Pippa rolled the dice and winked.

 “Tricky move,” Pippa said.
 She bowed her head to hide an impish smile.
-Jamie had taught her how to master tafl, which her opponent foolishly agreed to play.
-He originally suggested a test of riddles, but the last time Pippa attempted a riddle contest she lost a silver bracelet.
+Jamie had taught her how to master tafl,

 She scanned the mead hall, making sure Jamie wasn't around, because she wanted to surprise him with the weapon.